DivyaniUpadhyay/EcoGrow/README.md

 # The Core Azure Service Used:-
 # (1) Azure Static Web app:
-     Static Web app is a services provided by Microsoft Azure .
-     It is designed to setup, configure, build, deploy, and host modern web application.With the help of this user can easily navigate the site, learn about services, schedule appointments and contact the farmer for the help you want from the farmer related to the agriculture and also about their product.
+     Static Web app is a services provided by Microsoft Azure.
+It is designed to setup, configure, build, deploy, and host modern web application.With the help of this user can easily navigate the site,learn about services, schedule appointments and contact the farmer for the help you want from the farmer related to the agriculture and also about their product.

 ![Screenshot 2024-06-11 111642](https://github.com/ShubhamRaghu03/ECOGROW/assets/171165584/ac83e1cd-1b10-4c52-94b0-1fd37b908749)
 # (2) Virtual Machine: ![Screenshot 2024-06-11 111659](https://github.com/ShubhamRaghu03/ECOGROW/assets/171165584/ef039334-f95b-4a7d-b7ef-11edb0a0344e)